 Car Brake Servicing North Shore

 You should IMMEDIATELY investigate any unnatural noise, sensation or lack of stopping that occurs while braking.
-Failure to do so may result in a dangerous loss of braking, Don’t wait — book in for a car service with your local mechanic today.
+Failure to do so may result in a dangerous loss of braking, Don't wait — book in for a car service with your local mechanic today.
 At Anzac Automotive we use premium Bosch brake pads when servicing your car.
-Call Anzac Automotive on 09 887 2284.
-We’re the brake repair Auckland experts, specialising in European cars.
+Call Anzac Automotive.
+We're the brake repair Auckland experts, specialising in European cars.